 B. Best QR Code Generator—Comparison Chart

-We conducted exhaustive research in 2018 and created a detailed comparison chart.
+We conducted exhaustive research and created a detailed comparison chart.
 Here is a helpful comparison of the top QR Code Generators available on the web.
 This will help you select the best one for your business:

 Create your first QR Code